 Most transgender people prefer to be identified with the pronoun that corresponds to the gender with which they identify, according to the HRC.
 A transgender woman should be called "she" or "her," if that's what she prefers.
 Some transgender people don't believe in binary gender appellations and prefer "they" or a non-gendered pronoun.

 Being transgender is not a mental disorder.
 It cannot be "cured" with treatment.
-Transgender people do experience a persistent disconnect between their assigned sex and their internal sense of who they are, according to the HRC.
+Transgender people may experience a persistent disconnect between their assigned sex and their internal sense of who they are, according to the HRC.
 Medical professionals refer to this disconnect as gender dysphoria because it can cause pain and distress in the lives of transgender people.

 The American Psychiatric Association in 2012 announced that a new version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) would replace the term "gender identity disorder" with the more neutral term "gender dysphoria."

 Transgender people often face discrimination even when using the bathroom.
-In a 2016 poll of Americans by CBS and The New York Times, 46 percent of respondents said those who are transgender should use the bathrooms assigned to their birth genders, while 41 percent said such individuals should be able use the bathroom that matches their identities.
+In a 2016 poll of Americans by CBS and The New York Times, 46% of respondents said those who are transgender should use the bathrooms assigned to their birth genders, while 41% said such individuals should be able use the bathroom that matches their identities.
 In May 2016, the U.S. Education and Justice departments stepped in to advise school districts to permit transgender students to use bathrooms and locker rooms that matched the students' gender identities.
 In response, several states joined in a lawsuit, stating that the federal government had overreached its authority.

 Help for parents